smeehan12/standalone-recast-tutorial/_episodes/04-toy-analysis.md

 the two jets which originate from the Higgs decay, then you can invoke four-momentum conservation and reconstruct the invariant mass of that decay.

-Therefore, throughout this tutorial, this is the primary observable that we will be exploring : **the invariant mass of a pair of hadronic b-tagged jets**.
+Therefore, throughout this tutorial, this is the primary observable that we will be exploring : **the invariant mass of a pair of hadronic jets**.

 <img src="../fig/HiggsPeakATLAS.png" alt="Kitten" title="A cute kitten" width="600" height="500" />